 I didn’t see the patterns between my (occasionally not great) eating habits and feeling terrible on a run.
 Or how much better a run felt after a solid 8-hours of sleep.
 I would focus on one terrible run, which would lead me to become pessimistic about my training, but would ignore (or never even notice) the good runs.

-Even though my recaps weren’t very detailed or in-depth, I incorporated my runs into my usual weekly review process for the first time, considering my runs in the bigger picture.
+Even though these recaps weren’t very detailed or in-depth, I was incorporating my runs into my usual weekly review process for the first time, considering my runs in the bigger picture.

 The insights were immediate.

 The weeks when my runs weren’t that great were usually the same weeks I didn’t get that many non-running tasks done either.
 I could see how stresses in my life impacted my to-do list, my productivity, and my running.

 And once I noticed those patterns, I could make changes.

 I could do more of what was beneficial and remove or minimize the impact of the things causing problems.

 Gathering Data Is Only Step One

 With today’s running gear, it is so easy to gather reams of data on every one of your runs.
 Distance, pace, heart rates.
 Hell, my Garmin has data fields I don’t begin to understand.

 But even if you review that data, it only tells you part of the story.

 Every element of your life impacts your running: your diet, your sleep, your mindset, the non-running stresses all directly impact how you feel and how you run.